 That doesn’t give you any information you can use.
 Instead, ask: What made you cancel your subscription today?
 By leaving it open ended, you can learn the exact reason they left.

 - Be mindful of the number of questions.
-Research shows that surveys with 1-3 questions have completion rates to 83.34%, but rates drop to 65.15% in surveys with 4-8 questions.
+Research shows that surveys with 1-3 questions have completion rates of 83.34%, but rates drop to 65.15% in surveys with 4-8 questions.

 - For longer surveys, choose a software that shows a progress bar.
 This prevents customers from getting overwhelmed, because they can see the light at the end of the tunnel.